KitC3/Thesis_Sepsis/README.md

 Ensembling_GRU.ipynb
 Ensembling_GRU_LSTM.ipynb
 ```

+In both the Final_LSTM.ipynb and Final_GRU.ipynb notebook, all the necessary single models are compiled and trained.
+These models are then saved including the model's architecture, weights, and training configurations each in a single .h5 file.

+The last three notebooks show the evaluation results of the single and ensemble models based from the previous two notebooks.
+Metrics included are the accuracy, precison, recall, F1 and AUC.

 ## References
 Reyna, Matthew A, Christopher S Josef, Russell Jeter, Supreeth P Shashikumar, M BrandonWestover, Shamim Nemati, Gari D Clifford, and Ashish Sharma.
 2019.
 Early prediction ofsepsis from clinical data: the physionet/computing in cardiology challenge 2019.Critical CareMedicine